Terms & Conditions

 6.1) Our Order Error.
-Although unusual, sometimes order errors are made either during design and/or manufacture, and if this is an error of ours we will replace the part/parts in a timely fashion free of charge.
+Although unusual, sometimes order errors are made either during design and/or manufacture, and if this is an error of ours, we will replace the part/parts in a timely fashion free of charge.

 6.2) Your Order Error.
 We try to minimise during the design phase and with our experience any errors that you may make either in design or unsuitable choices.
 But these things happen, and we understand this.
 In some cases, it may be a size issue or a wrong panel choice.
 Whatever the problem, we are always happy to help you solve it with additional advice or with replacement parts.
-In most cases we are happy to do this for free but depending upon the issue we may elect to charge for parts at cost or for an additional delivery charge.
+In most cases, we are happy to do this for free but depending upon the issue we may elect to charge for parts at cost or for an additional delivery charge.

 6.3) The Maximum normal panel we use is 2400mm x 1200mm and any dimension beyond this would be supplied as a split panel.
-We can offset split panel to work better in a design or in some cases supply a longer panel, but this is at the discretion of the manufacturing team and in relation to shipping.
+We can offset split panels to work better in a design or in some cases supply a longer panel, but this is at the discretion of the manufacturing team and in relation to shipping.